hudeany/LanguagePropertiesManager/README.md

 3.2 Loading All Available Property Sets from Subdirectories

 This button opens a folder selection window.
 All available language properties from all subdirectories of this folder are then loaded.
-Currently, the tool searches for files with one of the language identifiers "_en" or "_de" and the file extension ".properties".
+The tool searches for files with one of the language identifiers "_en" or "_de" and the file extension ".properties".

 For all LanguagePropertiesSetPaths found, all other available languages are loaded and displayed in the data table on the left side of the tool.